Australia's Macarthur Coal touts growth, bid talks

 The biggest risks to the company's growth outlook are delays in regulatory approvals and rail bottlenecks out of the Bowen Basin, with several competing projects ramping up at the same time, Hollows said.

-Macarthur's profit before one-offs rose to A$142.4 million (90.4 million pounds) for the year to June from A$139.1 million a year earlier.
+Macarthur's profit before one-offs rose to A$142.4 million ($149 million) for the year to June from A$139.1 million a year earlier.
 That compared with analysts' forecasts of around A$144.6 million, according to Thomson Reuters I/B/E/S.

 Its second-half profit was hit by a five-month disruption to coal production after heavy rains and flooding in Queensland, saved only by record prices for coal used in steel-making.